-Up until Trump was shown in an unearthed 2005 video to have said that he believed he can grab women “by the p-ssy,” while detailing his attempts to seduce a married woman, “short-fingered vulgarian” was the descriptor that bedeviled Trump the most, at least in his own head.
+Up until Trump was shown in an unearthed 2005 video to have said that he believed he can grab women “by the p-ssy,” while detailing his attempts to seduce a married woman, “short-fingered vulgarian” was what seemed to bedevil Trump the most, at least in his own head.
 It was a term that Vanity Fair editor Graydon Carter concocted to describe Trump when Carter ran the now-shuttered magazine Spy.
 The term wormed its way into Trump’s mind and gnawed.
 It has not left.
 As Carter wrote in November 2015, he still receives mail from Trump disputing the claim:

 Even if you believe Trump when he said in his scripted quasi-apology for the tape that “these words [from 2005] don’t reflect who I am,” his hatred of criticism of his short fingers does reflect who he is.
 It reveals the definition of toxic masculinity he’s adopted and clung to.
 (Though not one he originated.)
 It is the same toxic masculinity that leads directly to the words he said in 2005 and many other times.
 And it is also one his detractors still rely upon.

 If how we speak about those we think the least of reveals the most about who we are (as it could for Trump in regards to how he speaks about women, Muslims and democracy itself, to name a few), then how people who despise Donald Trump speak of him reveals the same about them.